 - The Delaware Highlands Conservancy offers guided excursions on select weekends each January and February.
 Guided expeditions are great for first-timers.
 The events page on their website has all the information you will need to plan your outing.

 - Delaware Highlands Conservancy is a great resource for finding active eagle nests.
 Eagle nests can become as big as six feet across and up to eight feet deep.
 Can you imagine seeing one out in the wild?
 There are a few places from New York to Pennsylvania that offer eagle nest viewing sites.
 Be sure to bring your binoculars and spotting scopes.

 - Did you know that almost 200 eagles migrate to this region every winter?
 For the best viewing of these amazing creatures, the time is now!
 January and February are best for viewing the eagles, as they begin to return to their nests in March.
 Do you plan to partake in eagle viewing this winter?
 Be sure to read the Institute’s eagle etiquette for tips.
 For example, it is recommended that you avoid disturbing the eagles and respect the natural surroundings during your outing.

 The Settlers Inn is an authentic restored 1920s Arts and Crafts Lodge.
 We offer 23 guest rooms with four different types.
 Most rooms feature a seasonal fireplace and Jacuzzi tubs.
 The Inn is home to a full-service farm-to-table restaurant and tavern.
-Executive Chef Ben Sutter creates his menu using seasonal ingredients from local farmers.
-If you are staying with us in February, please join us for our Presidents’ Weekend Brunch.
-The brunch will feature a pianist and bottomless mimosas.
+The menu uses seasonal ingredients from local farmers.
+For reservation information or to inquire about one of our specials, please give us a call at 570-226-2993.